IgnaBascu/IgnaBascu/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 🎓 &nbsp;INACAP Computer Engineering Graduate.\
-🌱 &nbsp;I'm on track for learning more about Arquitechture, Data Engineering and Cloud Architecture.
+🌱 &nbsp;I'm on track for learning more about Software Architecture, Data Engineering and Cloud Architecture.

 ### 🛠 &nbsp;Tech Stack